 The most obvious alterations needed with the pants were in the waist and the length.
 I like a slight break over the shoe.
 Other than that, it was a game of more slimming: in the hips, butt and thigh.
 The flat-front pants come with belt loops, which I never use.
 (I don’t even own a dress belt.)
 Suitsupply’s in-house tailoring service was able to remove the belt loops, but unfortunately not able to create side tabs with the extra fabric taken from the length – a task that would ultimately go to my tailor.

 Over the years, I had been a happy customer of an online tailor, loving the perfectly-fitting $500 made-to-measure suit that arrived at my door in four to five weeks via FedEx.
 Suitsupply is just a different process.
 For my own needs, there are things other brands do better, while there are some aspects of the Suitsupply experience that surpass all others in their price range.
 The shoulder padding is very light, which I love, and the jackets are made with a full-canvas construction, which I really love.
+Also, by ordering online generic drugs, you get a good price and quality.
 And the fabrics mostly come from the renowned Vitale Barberis Canonico mill in Italy.
 But the inability to have side tabs made in place of belt loops was a bit of a bummer.
 And longer blank sleeves would be better, with the option to add the functioning sleeve buttons after the length is finalized.
 After alterations, the finished product tailored to my form and specifications was ultimately more expensive.
 Is it a “better” suit?
 I couldn’t say.
 But one thing is certain: it is beautiful.

 All in, my Suitsupply experience was a very positive one.
 The store itself is a nicely appointed space with a very friendly and helpful staff and complimentary coffees, champagne or bottled water.
 Though I only bought a suit, Suitsupply has a complete menswear line that includes a handsome selection of shirts, accessories, outerwear, bags and shoes.
 They even have pajamas!
 They also offer made-to-measure service, which is worth exploration.
 Other men’s stores should take a note from their alterations and sales model – a modern, efficient and well-executed system that happens on iPads.
 The receipts and notifications I received by email were explicit and transparent.
 And the SoHo store where I bought my suit has an in-store tailoring shop where all the alterations are done.
 And… most importantly… the suits are terrific and the work is good.
 I totally get why Tim Gunn likes this place.